DARPA-ASKEM/terarium-docs/docs/modeling/edit-model.md

 ???+ note

-    In addition to this help, you can find more examples and information about model editing in the [MIRA training material](https://github.com/gyorilab/mira/blob/main/docs/training_material.md).
+    For more examples and information about model editing, see the [MIRA training material](https://github.com/gyorilab/mira/blob/main/docs/training_material.md).

 ## Edit model operator